 Students will complete a total of 4 On-line question sheets with the format of questions changed slightly to include problem solving questions.
 Students will have had prescribed reading prior to each session.
 Topics are designed to determine the level of understanding and reinforce critical concepts relevant to the subject matter.
 The start of each subsequent workshop will be used for formative feedback and addressing any shortcomings in understanding.

 Tutorial Presentation (20%):

-Groups comprising of 3 or 4 students (depending on class numbers) will work as practical partners for each session.
-Each group will be assessed on their performance in the laboratory, including attendance, setting & prioritising tasks, competence, and laboratory skills.
+Groups comprising of 2 or 3 students (depending on class numbers) will work as practical partners for each session.
+Each group will be assessed on their performance in the laboratory, including attendance, setting & prioritising tasks, competence and laboratory skills (5%).

-The first practical report will focus on the quality management aspects of the process, including appropriate methods and techniques.
+The practical report will focus on the quality management aspects of the process, including appropriate methods and techniques.
 The report will also include data from laboratory experiments demonstrating these principles, along with critical evaluation of the data.
-The report summary should include recommendations for appropriate processes along with methods of recording them.

 SubmissionFor all Faculty courses except Level II and III SAVS courses